-Here is a list of snails we do not carry because we feel they are unsuitable for reef aquariums.
+Here is a list of snails that are unsuitable for most reef aquariums:

 - Flamingo Tongue - A beautiful snail that feeds solely on gorgonians.